Homeschool Highschool Podcast 144: Writing Research Papers with Kat Patrick

 - APA (reporting style, non-bias)

 Check out Kat’s online courses such as English Literature that includes writing extensions, including research papers as well as multi-genre experiences with Prezis and plays.
+She also has a research paper course!
 Also visit her at:

 - Visit her at Dreaming Spires Home Learning.